Nagendra1995/spaceship/README.md

 •	python3 -m pip install -r requirement.txt

-5. Now, in the same terminal run this command to run the backend server
+5. Now, in the same terminal run this command to run the backend server or you can run Few Unit testcases written

 •	python3 manage.py runserver

+•	python3 manage.py tests

 6. The backend server should be up and running.